Planning a 3 day itinerary for Acadia National Park might seem a bit impossible. You could spend a month in the area and not see it all!

 First stop, Sand Beach!

-You will find parking, bathrooms, and of course the amazing Sand Beach to enjoy.
+You will find Sand Beach parking lot, bathrooms, and of course the amazing Sand Beach to enjoy.

 From this stop, you can enjoy a hike up to Thunder Hole.
 If you happen to get there about 2 hours before high tide, you might just hear a great thunderous sound as the waves crash against the rocky shore.